drichardson/dougrichardson.us/site/_drafts/internet_surveillance.markdown

 address of your computer, and the address of the web site you are trying to access.
 This pair of addresses is visible (and thus, can be tracked) by every device that sits between your computer and the web site you are trying to access.
-At a minimum, this includes your Internet Service Provider (e.g., Comcast) and the website's Internet Service Provider, but usually traffic passes through other organizations as well. *Appendix A* shows an example route.
+At a minimum, this includes your Internet Service Provider (e.g., Comcast) and the website's Internet Service Provider, but usually traffic passes through other organizations as well.
+[Appendix B](#appendix-b-traceroute) shows an example route.
 These organizations see your traffic and thus have the capability to eavesdrop on your traffic.